New report:

-Pay-per-click (PPC) advertising is based on competition.
 You bid on keywords and phrases that will connect inbound leads to your content and sales copy, and your competitors bid on most of the same terms.
-You compete with small, local entities, as well as global enterprises like Amazon that have a vast advertising budget and will bid on every relevant or semi-relevant term they can find.
+You compete with many other businesses and your goal you want to get your best cost-per-click and conversion rates.

 Geotargeting is the easiest option, but it’s also the least effective.
 First, you need to know where your competitor’s office is located.
 You can find this by searching their website, particularly the Contact page, or Googling their corporate information.
 You’ll then focus your geotargeting efforts on their location.